Language-Research-Technology/manku-icon-lib/README.md

 # Using the Icon Library within a Vue Project
 ## You can view a [Vue Example](https://github.com/Language-Research-Technology/manku-icons/tree/main/Vue%20Example) for an example of Vue project implementation.
 1. Navigate to the root of your Vue project
-2. Install the [vite svg loader](https://www.npmjs.com/package/vite-svg-loader) and follow the Setup process
+2. Install the [vite svg loader](https://www.npmjs.com/package/vite-svg-loader) `npm i vite-svg-loader` and follow the Setup process
 3. Within your vue project, navigate to your assets folder
 4. Install the icon library by running `npm i manku-icon-lib` in the terminal.
 5. Add an import statement at the top of your .vue file, `import { MankuIcon } from 'manku-icon-lib';`
-6. Create a MankuIcon component with a `name` property that equals the icons filename and add properties `size` to control the size and `color` to control the color e.g. `<MankuIcon name="Login" size="200" fill="blue"/>`.
+6. Create a MankuIcon component with a `name` property that equals the icons filename and add properties `size` to control the size and `color` to control the color e.g. `<MankuIcon name="Login" size="200" color="blue"/>`.

 ### Example
 Vue Project Implementation